jeremyButtler/freezeTB/README.md

 # Updates:

+- 2026-03-18:
+  - set TclTk GUI to remake graphs on every freezeTB run, (only exception is if graphing is turned off)
+  - fixed minor bug in number conversion rounding converting `<number>9.9` to `<number:.0` (rounding ended at `.`)
 - 2026-03-04:
   - fixed minor bug were long file names would crash freezeTB (new limit is 1024 bytes)